nohuto/win-config/privacy/desc.md

 # Hide Last Logged-In User

+Note that if you use this option and don't have a password, you'll have to enter your username at each boot.

 "This security setting determines whether the Windows sign-in screen will show the username of the last person who signed in on this PC."

 ```c